CodelyTV/dotly/README.md

 ├── 📁 git
 │  ├── amend           # Amend a commit
-│  ├── apply-gitignore # Exlude all commited files that are inside the project .gitignore │  ├── changed-files   # Show all changed files to master │  ├── commit          # Add all files and then commit │  ├── contributors    # List contributors with number of commits │  ├── find            # Find commits by commit message
+│  ├── apply-gitignore # Exlude all commited files that are inside the project .gitignore │  ├── changed-files   # Show all changed files to main │  ├── commit          # Add all files and then commit │  ├── contributors    # List contributors with number of commits │  ├── find            # Find commits by commit message